 Seven out of 10 students describe these reasons as “very important,” and the data backs these ambitions:

 - The unemployment rate for Americans with only a bachelor’s degree was 2.5% in 2017, according to the Bureau of Labor Statistics.
-The unemployment rate for Americans who earned a high school diploma but didn’t attend any college was almost doubled at 4.6%.
+The unemployment rate for Americans who earned a high school diploma but didn’t attend any college was almost double at 4.6%.

 - College graduates have more earning potential on average than people who only have a high school diploma.
 Data from the Bureau of Labor Statistics shows that in 2021, people with a college degree made around $1,334 a week, while someone with a high school diploma earned just $809.